Recognition of Airworthiness Authorities

 4. recognition sustainment.

 4.6.2.
-While the review process includes both a desktop and an onsite review, the output of the desktop review can be sufficiently comprehensive to preclude the requirement for the onsite review.
-When granting recognition, the TAA will specify any associated terms or condition.
+The planning phase sets the schedule and resource commitments of the parties involved in the recognition.
+The review phase typically includes both a desktop and an onsite review; however, the output of the desktop review may be sufficiently comprehensive so as to preclude the requirement for the onsite review.
+When granting recognition, the justification report will specify the scope and any associated limitations or conditions.
 Sustainment usually relates to the requirement to communicate any change to the conditions under which the recognition was originally issued.
 Terms, conditions and sustainment requirements are normally articulated in a recognition certificate and the supporting documentation.

 4.6.3.
 Planning Phase

 4.6.3.1.
 The planning phase is used to review the rationale for the AA recognition and establish the recognition plan.
-The TAA will normally support recognition of a MAA or CAA to leverage certification information developed by an MAA/CAA for an aircraft type being operated or procured by the DND/CAF.
-The TAA may also support recognition of a MAA or CAA that has regulatory responsibilities for organizations that perform design, maintenance, manufacture, or material support activities on aircraft types or aeronautical products that are similar to those operated by the CAF.
+The TAA will normally support recognition of a MAA or CAA to leverage certification information developed by a MAA/CAA for an aircraft type being operated or procured by the DND/CAF.
+The TAA may also support recognition of a MAA or CAA that has regulatory responsibilities for organizations that perform design, maintenance, manufacture, or materiel support activities on aircraft types or aeronautical products that are similar to those operated by the CAF.
+The OAA will participate in, or initiate, this phase based on requirements and circumstance.

 4.6.3.2.
 The recognition plan will identify: